openedx-unsupported/edx-analytics-data-api/README.rst

    Enter a username and password that you will remember.

-6. On the admin site, find the "Oauth2" section and click the link "Access tokens".
-The breadcrumbs should show "Home > Oauth2 > Access tokens".
+6. On the admin site, find the "Django OAuth Toolkit" section and click the link "Access tokens".
+The breadcrumbs should show "Home > Django OAuth Toolkit > Access tokens".

    Copy the string in the "Token" column for the first row in the table.
 Also, make sure the "User" of the first row is the same user that you signed in